3milesWind/Vue.js_evolution/README.md

   }
 ```

-Setp2: wacther would not wacth for changes in deeply nested properties by default
+Step2: watcher would not watch for changes in deeply nested properties by default

 Object and Array